kevin-ewing/blog/Getting Started with P5js/post.md

 ## Now Just Explore
 This is where the “tutorial” part officially ends --everything below the fold is pure play.
 From here it’s almost criminally easy to riff on what we’ve built:

-- Swap out full‑spectrum RGB for a curated palette so the colours harmonise instead of shouting.
+- Swap out full‑spectrum RGB for a curated palette, so the colors harmonize instead of shouting.

 - Let Perlin noise nudge the center point a few pixels each dot, giving the whole swarm a gentle drift.

 - Vary dot size, alpha, even blend mode inside the loop for happy accidents on every frame.

-I went down that rabbit hole myself, tinkered with a five‑colour palette, layered in noise, and ended up with something that I fidn compositionally interesting.
+I went down that rabbit hole myself, tinkered with a muli-color palette, layered in noise, and ended up with something that I find compositionally interesting.
 Below is the final sketch I landed on—feel free to copy it and push the chaos further.

 ![image](./resources/f1.jpg)
 ![image](./resources/f2.jpg)